designermixes

 How Much Benadryl to Give a Dog

-As a veterinary assistant here in Frisco, Texas, I get this question a lot: “How much Benadryl can I give my dog?”
-Benadryl (diphenhydramine) can be helpful for some dogs, but it is not a one-size-fits-all medication.
-Before you give any, make sure you have the right product and confirm the...
+As a veterinary assistant, I hear this question all the time: “How much Benadryl can I give my dog?”
+Benadryl (diphenhydramine) can be helpful for some mild allergy symptoms, but it is not a one-size-fits-all medication.
+The safest answer is always: confirm the dose with your veterinarian,...

 Read more →